Ella-Botti/ella-backend/readme.md

    Your `BOT_TOKEN` will be the same as `@BotFather` gave you for your own bot.

-4. run the following commands: `pip3 install python-telegram-bot` and `pip3 install -u python-dotenv`

-5. Run EllaBot.py, which starts the Telegram command listener.
+5. Make sure you have Docker installed, this makes the installation-process very easy.
+Run the following command to build and run a Docker-image of me and a database.
+`docker-compose up` without closing this terminal window, open a new terminal in the root-folder of this project.
+Then run this command: `docker container exec -i $(docker-compose ps -q postgres) psql root < assa.sql` This populates the database with open data from YLE.

-6. Message your own bot, who should now answer to your commands.
+7. Message your own bot, who should now answer to your commands.

+# Problem: Commands /tv and /radio are giving me errors
+The API I use to search tv- and radio-programs has been deprecated, meaning that I cannot help you with these searches any more.
+Thankfully I have lots of other searches that you can use to find different media.